Menu

-The countryside of the Marche region, nestled between the infinite sea and the imposing mountains, is just waiting to be explored.
-In its ancient towns and villages, you’ll discover the beauty of the slower side of life, just like in the good old days!
-Walk along the picturesque lanes, admire the typical lacework, a traditional Marche handicraft, and don’t miss out on tasting delicious local specialities.
-Cingoli, Treia, Apiro, Potenza Picena, Montegranaro, Genga, Castelplanio, Fiastra …there are so many towns and villages in the Marche region that all have endless delightful surprises in store.
+The hinterland of the Marche region, suspended between the boundless sea and the mighty mountains, is waiting to be discovered.
+In the ancient villages of the Marche region, you can experience the beauty of slow living, just like in the past!
+Stroll through the picturesque lanes, admire the region’s traditional lacework, and taste the delicious local specialities.
+Cingoli, Treia, Apiro, Potenza Picena, Montegranaro, Genga, Castelplanio, Fiastra … the villages in the Marche region are numerous, but they’ll all surprise and delight you.

 Discover the destinations you simply mustn’t miss!